kraklin/elm-pages-blog-starter/README.md

 ## Deploying on GitHub Pages

-1. Make sure your repositgory name is same as your github username.
+1. Make sure your repositgory name is same as `<your github username>.github.io`.
 If not, change it.
 2. Edit `Settings.domain` definition in `src/Settings.elm` file.
 It shoulbe be `<your github username>.github.io`.
 3. Make sure `Settings.basePath` is `"/"` in `src/Settings.elm` file.
 4. Setup GitHub Pages on GitHub site at "Settings" tab -> "Pages":